What Happens To My Waste?START

-Sent to our UK-based partners, LMB, where they sort the material for re-use and recycling.
-50% of re-usable garments are resold in the UK and 50% in developing countries, while recycled materials are shredded for the automotive industry, for insulation and for carpet underlay.
+Sent to our UK-based partners, where they sort the material for re-use and recycling.
+Garments are resold to wholesalers in developing countries, while recycled materials are shredded for the automotive industry, for insulation and for carpet underlay.

 We store these at our Sacktory® before sending them for processing to UK-based Balkan Engineering, who create clean glass for road aggregates, and plastic and metal for supply to processors.
 Meanwhile, hazardous materials removed are further processed at specialist facilities to make new chemicals.